ITU-BDSA-GROUP12/Chirp/docs/report.md

 ## Sequence of functionality/calls through _Chirp!_

 In this section, we will examine the sequence of calls made during a user journey, from an unauthorized user to an authorized user.
 Figure \ref{UserRegistration} shows a client computer requesting an HTTP call in their internet browser by calling the root URL of _Chirp!_.
 The request is received by our Azure-deployed Web Application, which, through the use of Microsoft Identity, checks if the HTTP request has the needed access token to be authorized.
-Since the user is not authorized, the HTTP response is a limited version of Chirp!, as shown in the previous section _User Activities_.
+Since the user is not authorized, the HTTP response is a limited version of _Chirp!_, as shown in the previous section _User Activities_.

 The next step is for a user to press 'Register/Login.'
 This action triggers an ASP controller, 'Account,' to generate a URL pointing to the Azure Active Directory Business to Consumer Tenant's (Azure Tenant) SignUpSignIn user flow using the ID, secret, and information of our Azure Tenant provided by the connection strings from the appsettings.json. (https://learn.microsoft.com/en-us/dotnet/api/microsoft.identity.web.ui.areas.microsoftidentity.controllers.accountcontroller?view=msal-model-dotnet-latest) Since we have chosen GitHub as the identity provider, our Azure Tenant sends a GET request to a GitHub OAuth App we have created in our GitHub repository.
 The OAuth App provides the user with a login dialog, which the user fills in.
 If the authentication is successful, the OAuth App provides our Azure Tenant with an access_token through the callback URL provided to the OAuth App.
 In the Azure Tenant, we have selected some claims for which information about the user is needed in our Web Application. (https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app)

 When the callback URL with the access token arrives in the Azure Tenant, it checks if the access_token have the necessary claims.
 Since we need the user's email, and GitHub doesn't provide this, our Azure Tenant needs to provide it for us.
 If the user exists as a user in the Azure Tenant, then the user's email is provided there, and it can be fetched from there.
 Otherwise, the Azure Tenant sends a dialog to the client where the user can fill in the email input.
 Now the Azure Tenant can create a user with sufficient claims and send the access token to the App service through the callback URL provided in the connection strings of the App Service.

 Using Microsoft Identity, our web application now sets properties like name, email, and isAuthenticated to the values provided by the access token.
-Before accessing our Chirp! web application, the login redirects to an AuthorAuthenticator.
+Before accessing our _Chirp!_ web application, the login redirects to an AuthorAuthenticator.
 Our user is at this point stored in the Azure Tenant but may not yet be stored in our SQL Server database, which we need to ensure.

 ![Sequence diagram of register as a User on _Chirp!_.\label{UserRegistration}](https://raw.githubusercontent.com/ITU-BDSA23-GROUP12/Chirp/main/docs/images/SequenceOfFunctionality-RegisterUser.drawio.png)